Sweet Dreams (Are Made of This): Music video

 "People went bonkers for the video, which was constantly on MTV.
 I wanted to make a commentary on the music business but also make something a bit performance art – weird and dreamlike.
 So we mocked up a record-company boardroom in a studio in Wardour Street and put a cow in it, to signify reality."

 — —Dave Stewart on making the music video.

 The music video for "Sweet Dreams" was directed by London-based music video director Chris Ashbrook and filmed in January 1983, shortly before the single and the album were released.
-The boardroom scenes were filmed in a studio in Wardour Street, West London.
+The boardroom scenes were filmed in a studio in Wardour Street, Soho in London's West End.
 The video received heavy airplay on the then-fledgling MTV channel and is widely considered a classic clip from the early-MTV era.
 Rolling Stone stated it "made Annie Lennox and Dave Stewart MTV superstars".

 The video begins with a fist pounding on a table, with the camera panning up to reveal Lennox in a boardroom, with images of a Saturn V launch projected on a screen behind her, which are later replaced by a shot of a crowd walking down a street.
 Stewart is shown typing on a computer (actually an MCS drum computer).
 The camera cuts to Lennox and Stewart meditating on the table.
 Stewart is next shown playing cello in a field.
 The scene then returns to the boardroom, with Lennox and Stewart lying down on the table, and a cow walking around them.
 Stewart is shown again typing on the computer, with the cow feeding next to him.
 The scene cuts to the duo in a field, with a herd of cows, and Stewart still typing.
 Lennox and Stewart are then seen floating in a boat, with Stewart again playing the cello.
 The video ends with Lennox lying in bed, with the last shot being a book on a nightstand bearing a cover identical to the album.
 The screen then fades to black as Lennox turns off the bedside lamp.

-We wanted our visual statements to be strong and powerful, because we knew they’d be there forever.
+We wanted our visual statements to be strong and powerful, because we knew they'd be there forever.
 I wore a suit in the video with my cropped hair.
 I was trying to be the opposite of the cliché of the female singer.
 I wanted to be as strong as a man, equal to Dave and perceived that way.

 — Annie Lennox on her look in the video.

 Lennox's androgynous visual image, with close-cropped, orange-coloured hair, and attired in a man's suit brandishing a cane, immediately made her a household name.
-The BBC stated her "powerful androgynous look" was the music video that "broke the mould for female pop stars“.
+The BBC stated her "powerful androgynous look" was the music video that "broke the mould for female pop stars".
 Her gender-bending image was also explored in other Eurythmics videos such as "Love Is a Stranger" and "Who's That Girl?" and with her appearance as Elvis Presley at the 1984 Grammy Awards.